s0159140/HumanActivityRecognition/Codebook.md

 ##Objective of the run_analysis.R script
 * Return an aggregated, structure cleaned dataset "HAR_tidy.txt" containing
-  * an identifier on the individual being tested
+  * Element 1: an identifier on the individual being tested
-  * an activity label of the action being performed during measurement
+  * Element 2: an activity label of the action being performed during measurement
-  * the mean and stdev measures of all motion data
+  * Element 3: the mean and stdev measures of all motion data

-##Identifiers
+###Element 1: Identifiers
 *`subject` - gives a numeric index label to each of the tested individuals

 *`activity` - documents the activity the invididuals were performing when their training data were taken

-##Activity Labels
+###Element 2: Activity Labels
 * **WALKING**  individual was walking during the test
 * **WALKING_UPSTAIRS**: individual was walking up a staircase during the test
 * **WALKING_DOWNSTAIRS**: individual was walking down a staircase during the test